anudeepND/whitelist/README.md

 ![Alt text](http://i.imgur.com/44CHRLV.png)

 ##### Note:
-Some deals sites like Slickdeals and Fatwallet needs ad sites to work correctly, you can use `referral-sites.txt`to whitelist some domains.
+Some deals sites like Slickdeals and Fatwallet needs a few sites (most of  them are ads) to be whitelisted to work properly, you can use `referral-sites.txt`file for this.

 To add them quickly to whitelist:
 •`sudo -s`

 •`curl -sS https://raw.githubusercontent.com/anudeepND/whitelist/master/referral-sites.txt >> /etc/pihole/whitelist.txt`